timfayz/linux-notes/docs/basic-concepts.md

 * `info` - what is it?
 * `man` - manual page database
 * `apropos name` - search for available man pages
 * `~/.inputrc` - used by GNU readline library for advanced command line editing using keybindings, cursor movements, history, etc. The library is used by many common CLI tools: bash, more, etc.
+* `watch` - run program repeatedly

 ## Graphics/X11
 * `~/.xinitrc`